 Do not submit original filings to the Court Administrator's office.
 Your motion must be filed of record with the Washington County Prothonotary before it will be scheduled.

 - Arguments are scheduled on a "first come, first serve" basis.
-Dispositive motions are queued for scheduling based on the filed stamp of the Washington County Prothonotary.
+Dispositive motions are queued for scheduling based on the "date filed" stamp of the Washington County Prothonotary.

 - Argument on Preliminary Objections are not set until after the twenty day window to amend as of right has expired.